RafaLopezTz551/dleave_methylation/00_preprocessing/README.md

-# 00_preprocessing — from raw reads to the inputs the analysis scripts read
+# 00_preprocessing: From raw reads to the inputs the analysis scripts read

 Nothing in this folder is run by the analysis scripts.
 It documents, with the exact job scripts that were used on the Fénix cluster (UNAM/LAVIS, Slurm), how the raw sequencing